 We are indebted to our volunteers at Ginnings Elementary.
-If you would like to become a volunteer for your child's class, visit with the classroom teacher or you might contact our PTA president Mrs. Anna Braudrick via e-mail at abraudrick@dentonisd.org As a safety precaution, background checks are to be completed each school year for any parent/guardian who wishes to volunteer in the building or chaperone field trips.
-Without a current background check (2021-2022 school year) on file, you will not be able to attend any events with students.
-Annual background checks are to be completed online and may be obtained via the Denton ISD Home Page www.dentonisd.org
+If you would like to become a volunteer for your child's class, visit with the classroom teacher or you might contact our PTA president.
+As a safety precaution, background checks are to be completed each school year for any parent/guardian who wishes to volunteer in the building or chaperone field trips.
+Without a current background check (2022-2023 school year) on file, you will not be able to attend any events with students.
+Annual background checks are to be completed online and may be obtained via the Denton ISD Home Page www.dentonisd.org.